-The competition has now closed.
-The judging panel is now making their decision and we will be announcing the shortlist on 1 July 2018.
+The competition has now closed and shortlisted participants have been notified.
+The judging panel is now making their final decision and we will be announcing the winners on 12 September 2018.
 Watch this space!

 Are you aged between 11 and 15?
 Do you enjoy writing?
 And have you studied either the First or Second World War, or the Holocaust in school?
 If so, you why not take part in this creative writing competition?
 You will have the chance to win a range of book tokens and have your work published on the Teaching and Learning War Research Network webpages.